Self-ensemble: Mitigating Confidence Mis-calibration for Large Language Models: Introduction

 To calibrate LLM predictions on MCQA, existing work focuses on post-processing LLM predictions to better align confidence with correctness.
 One common method is the vector scaling~\cite{guo2017calibration}.
 It adjusts the model outputs by applying a learned scaling vector and bias vector to the logits before applying the softmax function, which can smooth or sharpen the probabilities to better align with correctness.
 Another approach is Dirichlet Calibration~\cite{zong2024dirichlet}.
 It generalizes LLM's prediction probability on each choice using a Dirichlet distribution to maximize the likelihood function on a validation set.
 However, a major limitation of these methods is their reliance on a labeled validation dataset to optimize calibration parameters.
 In practical scenarios, collecting high-quality validation data can be both labor-intensive and costly, which limits these techniques.

-To overcome this limitation, we introduce \Algnameabbr{} for LLM calibration in this work.
+To overcome this limitation, we introduce \Algnameabbr{} for LLM calibration.
 Unlike existing work, \Algnameabbr{} calibrates LLM predictions without relying on a labeled validation dataset for parameter tuning.
-Specifically, \Algnameabbr{} mitigates the confidence distortion problem through a divide-and-conquer process: it splits the choices into several groups of choice subsets; then ensembles LLM predictions on each group to achieve the final decision.
+Specifically, \Algnameabbr{} mitigates the confidence mis-calibration through a divide-and-conquer process: it splits the choices into several groups of choice subsets; then ensembles LLM predictions on each group to achieve the final decision.
 To plug into existing LLM architecture, we design attention masking and positional re-encoding mechanisms that enable the divide-and-conquer process to be executed internally during inference.
-Figure~\ref{fig:radar} shows the comprehensive performance of \Algnameabbr{} on three datasets and LLMs, where our method shows significant improvement over standard inference and baseline methods by addressing the confidence distortion problem.
+Figure~\ref{fig:radar} shows the comprehensive performance of \Algnameabbr{} on three datasets and LLMs, where our method shows significant improvement over standard inference and baseline methods by addressing the confidence mis-calibration.
 To summarize, the contributions of this work are as follows: \begin{itemize}[ leftmargin=4mm, topsep=1pt, itemsep=1pt, parsep=0pt, partopsep=0pt ]

-\item \textbf{Confidence distortion.} We identify the confidence distortion problem of LLMs in MCQA task, where LLMs have under-confident problems on correct answers and over-confident problems on incorrect answers.
+\item \textbf{Confidence Mis-calibration.} We identify the confidence mis-calibration problem of LLMs in MCQA task, where LLMs have under-confident problems on correct answers and over-confident problems on incorrect answers.

 \item \textbf{Self-Ensemble.} We introduce \Algnameabbr{} to calibrate LLM confidence in MCQA task.
 We design attention masking and positional re-encoding to plug \Algnameabbr{} into existing LLM architectures.